IgnitedIce/IgnitedIce/README.md

 ### My programming languages (listed by expertise)
 - PHP
-  - Underrated language, 7/10
+  - Overhated and underrated language, 7/10
 - Java
   - One of my first languages, 8/10
-- JavaScript
+- JavaScript & TypeScript
-  - It's popular for a reason, 10/10
+  - They're popular for a reason, 10/10
 - Dart
-  - Underrated language, 8/10
+  - Beautiful language, 8/10

 #### Mid-Level and below
 - C
 - C++
 - Go
-- Shell scripting
+- Shell
 - Python
   - I'm one of them haters 😠, overrated language, 5/10